fluffy-mods/WorkTab/Readme.md

 Provides a vastly more customizable work tab.

 # Important
 Work Tab completely takes over job priorities from the vanilla game.
 In order to support core functionalities and other mods, it intercepts calls to get/set priorities.
-However, when it is told to set priorities by other modded or vanilla code, that code is not aware of the time schedule, and the priority will be set for the whole day.
-As such, this mod is currently *incompatible* with mods that dynamically change priorities (e.g. [Force Pawn to do a Job](http://steamcommunity.com/sharedfiles/filedetails/?id=937170538)).
+However, when it is told to set priorities by other modded code that is not aware of the time schedule or detailed priorities, the priority will be set for the whole day, and/or for all workgivers in a worktype.

 # Features
 Various usability extentions to the 'vanilla' work tab;